Do You Need To Have Your Chimney Relined? We Can Help!

 A damaged flue liner isn’t the only reason to reline.
 You may also need to have your chimney relined when you have a new fireplace, insert, or stove installed or switch fuel types.
 Not all liners are equipped to vent all fuels, and your new appliance could need a larger or smaller flue liner than the one you currently have.
 That’s why it’s important to have your new appliance installed by a professional with experience and training.
 A professional chimney technician will let you know whether your existing liner will work with your new appliance or if you need to have a new one installed.

-Here at Old Dominion Chimneys, we offer two of the most durable and reliable chimney relining options:
+Here at Old Dominion Chimneys, we offer the most durable and reliable chimney relining option:

 - Stainless Steel – Stainless steel liners are so incredibly durable that most come with a lifetime warranty.
 These are rust-resistant, strong, and available in both rigid and flexible designs.
 And since stainless steel is approved for venting all fuels, you can be confident your new liner will serve you well, whether you’re burning wood or gas.
 Learn more here.